 This particular problem is a result of a combination of the above factors.
 What’s more, this problem may even come out of an authentic, (yet mis-guided) desire to actually help the student.

-If the teacher is given a poor text-book with which he or she is required to teach from, often-times, the teacher will utilize other materials that he or she finds on the internet.
-Some common examples are “books” with titles sounding something like:
+If the teacher is given a poor text-book with which he or she is required to teach from — often-times, The Teacher will utilize other materials that he or she finds on the internet.
+Some common examples are pirated books with titles sounding something like: